Industrial sociology: Labour process theory

 One branch of industrial sociology is labour process theory (LPT).
 In 1974, Harry Braverman wrote Labor and Monopoly Capital, which provided a critical analysis of scientific management.
 This book analysed capitalist productive relations from a Marxist perspective.
 Following Marx, Braverman argued that work within capitalist organizations was exploitative and alienating, and therefore workers had to be coerced into servitude.
 For Braverman the pursuit of capitalist interests over time ultimately leads to deskilling and routinization of the worker.
 The Taylorist work design is the ultimate embodiment of this tendency.

 Braverman demonstrated several mechanisms of control in both the factory blue-collar and clerical white-collar labour force.

 His key contribution is his "deskilling" thesis.
 Braverman argued that capitalist owners and managers were incessantly driven to deskill the labour force to lower production costs and ensure higher productivity.
 Deskilled labour is cheap and above all easy to control due to the workers' lack of direct engagement in the production process.
 In turn work becomes intellectually or emotionally unfulfilling; the lack of capitalist reliance on human skill reduces the need of employers to reward workers in anything but a minimal economic way.

 Braverman's contribution to the sociology of work and industry (i.e., industrial sociology) has been important and his theories of the labour process continue to inform teaching and research.
 Braverman's thesis has, however, been contested, by Andrew Freidman in his work Industry and Labour (1977).
 In it, Freidman suggests that whilst the direct control of labour is beneficial for the capitalist under certain circumstances, a degree of "responsible autonomy" can be granted to unionized or "core" workers, in order to harness their skill under controlled conditions.
 Also, Richard Edwards showed in 1979 that although hierarchy in organizations has remained constant, additional forms of control (such as technical control via email monitoring, call monitoring; bureaucratic control via procedures for leave, sickness etc.) have been added to gain the interests of the capitalist class versus the workers.
 Duncan Gallie has shown how important it is to approach the question of skill from a social class perspective.
 In his study, the majority of non-manual, intermediate and skilled manual workers believed that their work had come to demand a higher level of skill, but the majority of manual workers felt that the responsibility and skill needed in their work had either remained constant or declined.
-This implies that Braverman's claims can't be applied to all social classes.
+This implies that Braverman's claims cannot be applied to all social classes.